 As a mom, summer means finding childcare for your kids, gagging as you watch the number on your credit card bill climb, and stressing out because strange new people are taking care of your children.
 Your schedule is completely thrown into a blender for eight weeks, and you still have to pack lunches as well as water bottles, extra clothes, and sunscreen.
 You have to remember when and where to pick your kids up as it changes from week to week, call in a boatload of favours from grandparents, get to know camp counsellors in the five minutes (or less) you spend with them each morning, and beg your kids for information about their days.
 Was it fun?
 Interesting?
 Safe?
 Were the camp counsellors and other kids nice to you?
 Good, because you’re there for four more days and then it’s on to the next camp, where we’ll start all over again.

 If you’re a working mom, summer is a special kind of torture.
-In addition to all the joyous financial and logistical complications, you’ll miss your kids terribly and feel unreasonably jealous of Buck the Archery Guy and Clover the Crafter.
-While you’re pushing paper at a desk or running your ass off at your job, your kids are laughing and making memories with camp staff who they’ll never see again after Labour Day.
+In addition to all the joyous financial and logistic complications, you’ll miss your kids terribly and feel unreasonably jealous of Buck the Archery Guy and Clover the Crafter.
+While you’re spending hours on video calls or running your ass off at your job, your kids are laughing and making memories with camp staff who they’ll never see again after Labour Day.
 It’s a strange, seemingly unfair setup that will make you yearn to live like the other side (SAHMs), even though you know their lives are equally exhausting and ridiculous.
-The grass is always greener, though, and when it comes down to it, we all just want to be teachers (but only in the summer, because they don’t have it easy the other eight months of the year.)
+The grass is always greener, though, and when it comes down to it, we all just want to be teachers (but only in the summer, because they don’t have it easy the other eight months of the year.
+Especially this year.)